ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/hempstead.md

 {{% fig "hempstead/seaman-family-america-p110" "500" /%}}

+Read more about the Seaman family in the section on [Captain John Seaman]({{% relref "hempstead#the-legacy-of-captain-john-seaman" %}}) further below.

 And Nicholas and Rhoda's children are:

   - **Lois Almy (Pine) Snedeker** (1805? to 07 Nov 1890) married William Snedeker (sometimes spelled "Snediker") in 1831 in South Hempstead.
 Their children include [Livingston Snedeker](https://www.findagrave.com/memorial/180916294/livingston-snedeker) (May 1836 to 10 Aug 1906).